GCSE: Grades and tiering

-GCSEs are awarded on a graded scale, and cross two levels of the Regulated Qualifications Framework (RQF): Level 1 and Level 2.
+GCSEs are awarded on a graded scale and cross two levels of the Regulated Qualifications Framework (RQF): Level 1 and Level 2.
 These two levels roughly correspond, respectively, to foundation and higher tier in tiered GCSE qualifications.
 Level 1 qualifications constitute GCSEs at grades G, F, E, and D or 1, 2, and 3.
 Level 2 qualifications are those at grades C, B, A, and A* or 4, 5, 6, 7, 8, and 9.

 The tiering of qualifications allows a subset of grades to be reached in a specific tier's paper.
-Formerly, many subjects were tiered, but with the mid-2010s reform, the number of tiered subjects reduced dramatically, including the removal of tiering from the GCSE English specifications.
+Formerly many subjects were tiered, but with the mid-2010s reform the number of tiered subjects reduced dramatically, including the removal of tiering from the GCSE English specifications.
 Untiered papers allow any grade to be achieved.
 Coursework and controlled assessment tasks are always untiered.

-In the past, mathematics qualifications offered a different set of tiers, with three.
+In the past mathematics qualifications offered a different set of tiers, with three.
 These were foundation tier at grades G, F, E, and D; intermediate tier at grades E, D, C, and B; and higher tier at grades C, B, A, and A*.
 This eventually changed to match the tiers in all other GCSE qualifications.

-The evolution of grades, and a rough comparison between them is as follows:
+The evolution of grades and a rough comparison between them are as follows: